MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-work-with-the-basic-permission-set.md

  The BASIC permission set primarily functions as a prerequisite to open the client and show all pages.

- The BASIC permission set and permissions, as well as other permission sets, are provided in an XML file, examples of which are included with the ADD INCLUDE<!--[!INCLUDE[demolong](../../includes/demolong_md.md)]-->.
+ The BASIC permission set and permissions, as well as other permission sets, are provided in an XML file, examples of which are included with the [!INCLUDE[d365fin](includes/d365fin_md.md)].
 If you want to extend them with new permission sets or permissions, you can modify them.

 > [!NOTE]
 >  Another prerequisite permission set is the FOUNDATION permission set.